‘Grasping at straws’: Buyers say Twitter’s new pre-rolls won’t scale - Digiday

 “New video products alone aren’t going to solve Twitter’s problems,” said media industry analyst Rebecca Lieb.
 “The platform needs to increase its active user base to remain attractive to advertisers.”

-Veronica Lincoln, digital media strategist at The Community, had a blunter assessment of the situation.
+Veronica Lincoln, senior social and digital media strategist at The Community, had a blunter assessment of the situation.

 “Twitter is grasping at straws to create ad revenue where it doesn’t exist as a last-ditch effort to support the business,” she said.
 “Frankly, this unit is not something brands will be jumping to embrace with options like Facebook Live’s mid-roll units, which will blow this out of the water.”